Preparing for Emergencies

 Waiting at the Hospital

 At the hospital, I asked to join him immediately but had to continue to wait.
 I explained that his medical history was complicated, and I could probably provide information beneficial to their decision-making if allowed back.
 Still, they did not let me go back.
-However, I don’t know if the front desk did not tell the medical team what I said or if the medical team made that decision.
+However, I don’t know if the front desk did not tell the medical team what I said or if the medical team decided.

 Later, however, once I could go to the trauma area and met with the doctor, she told me about his inability to move due to his head injury.
 I told her that it was not likely related because he had not moved any of his limbs in years.
 They allowed me to give a full history, which altered their perception of the extent of the damage developing.
 He had three areas in his brain bleeding, and they needed to know what was being affected; therefore, my information was essential to their treatment plans, which was why I insisted on being heard by the doctor in charge once I was allowed on site.